Home

 • Restrictions: Garden leave often includes restrictions on competitive activities, while normal notice periods generally don't.

 • Duration: Garden leave typically matches the notice period, while normal notice periods can be shorter.
+Employers can refer to this MOM official guideline about notice period duration.

 Can an Employer Force Garden Leave?